-The BEST/VTmtss Summer Institute in June: Attend the morning keynotes, one 4-day strand, one Wed. workshop, and team time each day.
-Complete the Attendance Sheet and turn in to the registration desk on Thursday, June 25th by 1:15pm.
+Attend The BEST/VTmtss Summer Institute in June:

+Attend the morning keynotes, one 4-day strand, one morning workshop, and team time each day.
+Complete and hand in your Attendance sheet by Thursday, June 27 before you leave.
+You will receive an attendance sheet when you checkin at the Institute.

-(2) Personal Reflection/Proposed Research Topic (due July 6)
+Personal Reflection/Proposed Research Topic (due July 12)